 The American Gold Eagle is the official gold bullion coin of the United States and has been in production since 1986 as a means for private investors to buy precious metals.
 Mintages vary each year based on investor demand.

 The nominal face value of each Gold Eagle assures its legal tender status.
-The intrinsic value of the gold is worth significantly more.
+However, the gold’s intrinsic value is significantly higher.

 American Gold Eagle Annual Mintage History